 The pneumatic connections (1/4"NPT) are located in the back-housing and are identified by "SUPP" (air supply input) and "OUT" (control signal output).
 The pneumatic instrumentation operation depends on the purity of the air supply.
 A filter, generally an integrated filter, must be installed in the air pressure relief system upstream to each instrument.
 To prevent rusting, use only pneumatic connections in non-ferrous material (copper, nylon or polyethilene).
 The horizontal supply line should run towards the instrument with a minimal 2% slope.
 The connection of the supply line to the compressed air manifold must be made in the upper part of the tubing to keep condensate from entering the instrument.
 If necessary, a moisture trap can be installed upstream to the filter to remove any water or oil in the air supply.
 For a correct operation of the pressure reducer filter, the minimal air pressure must be set at 2.8 - 3 bar.
-We advise against the indiscriminate use of a single reducer supplying many instruments, might adversely affect the operation of each control unit.
+We advise against the indiscriminate use of a single reducer supplying many instruments, since abrupt variations in air consumption, due to the simultaneous operation of several instruments, might adversely affect the operation of each control unit.